 Official Army photo of Sergeant First Class Johnnie Johnson.
 Johnson went missing after U.S. Army Criminal Investigation Division questioned him about his university degrees in December 2015.
 (U.S. Army)

-Things began to unravel in the summer of 2015, as investigators got wind of alleged fraud.
+Things began to unravel in the summer of 2015, as investigators got wind of an alleged fraud.
 By that Christmas, Sergeant First Class Johnnie Johnson would be gone, never to be heard from again.

 Distinguished Flying Cross medals sit on display during a Distinguished Flying Cross ceremony at Travis Air Force Base, California, Dec.
 9, 2022.
 U.S. Air Force Maj.
 Gen. Corey Martin, 18th Air Force commander, recognized 24 Airmen for their heroic actions during Operation Allies Refuge.
 The Distinguished Flying Cross is awarded to any officer or enlisted person of the U.S. armed forces for heroism or extraordinary achievement while participating in aerial flight.
 (U.S. Air Force photo by Nicholas Pilch)